Updated: May 2

 Giddings Wilkin House Museum located in Brenham, Texas was built in 1843 and is the original home to J.D.
 Giddings who traveled to Texas in 1838 after arriving to claim the land he was to receive from his bother Giles after dying from his wounds in the Battle of San Jacinto as a soldier in the Texian Army, he was only in Texas for 3 months working as a surveyor before he met his fate days after winning the independence of Texas.

-The house is truly an historic structure, significant both architecturally in design also ahead of its time with a cistern to collect rain water.
+The house is truly a historic structure, significant both architecturally in design also ahead of its time with a cistern to collect rainwater.
 It Is one of a few remaining examples of the water reservoir house, which early Texas settlers built for both safety and convenience.
-It Is also one at the oldest known houses still standing today in Brenham.
+It Is also one of the oldest known houses still standing today in Brenham.
 Betty Plummer

 I like the painting so far as it is a work in progress.
 Oil paints have a way of telling you when it is time to stop during a painting session and although I am never really pleased at my point of stopping, I am always grateful for doing so because the next layer I apply after the last seems to always be better and improved.
 I am trying my hardest to pay closer attention to where I lay my brush down before I actually lay my brush down.